 Tuan was held incommunicado after that transfer, was kept in a “very hot” cell, and he was “not allowed to go outside or talk to any other prisoners,” the IJAVN representative said, adding that he was allowed to call home once a month but was not permitted to write letters or receive books or newspapers.

-Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed requests for comment about Tuan’s status and health in prison in late 2022.
+Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed requests for comment about Tuan’s conviction or his health and treatment in prison sent in late 2023.